AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 * ?.mx.yahoo.com

 These rules are applied in sequence: the first rule whose MX mask is compatible with the targeted MX is applied.

+>[!IMPORTANT]
+>
+>Once upgraded to the Enhanced MTA, the Adobe Campaign **MX management** delivery throughput rules are no longer used.
+The Enhanced MTA uses its own MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you’re sending emails.
+>
+>For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

 The following parameters are available for each rule: